 Insert the heads of the two screws on the Intel NUC chassis into the holes on the VESA bracket.
 Slide the chassis down to secure.

-If your television or display has VESA holes in a larger pattern (example: 200 mm × 200 mm), you can use a VESA mount adapter plate.
+You can use a VESA mount adapter plate if your television or display has VESA holes in a larger pattern (example: 200 mm × 200 mm).

-You can mount your Intel NUC behind your monitor, even if you're already using you use the VESA holes for a swing arm or wall attachment.
+You can mount your Intel NUC behind your monitor, even if you already use the VESA holes for a swing arm or wall attachment.
 To do this, use an extension bracket that connects the Intel NUC to the swing arm.
 See the image below.

 For more information, download the mechanical drawings in STEP format below.
+STEP is the file format for a 3D graphics file used by CAD software, such as AutoCAD* or SolidWorks*.
 Intel provides these materials as-is, with no express or implied warranties.